forseti-security/forseti-security/_docs/_latest/setup/migrate.md

   source = "terraform-google-modules/forseti/google"
   version = "~> 4.2"

+  # Replace these argument values with those obtained in the Prerequisites section
   domain               = "DOMAIN"
   project_id           = "PROJECT_ID"
   resource_name_suffix = "RESOURCE_NAME_SUFFIX"
   org_id               = "ORG_ID"

+  # Replace these argument values with those obtained in the Prerequisites section if a shared VPC is used
+  # Remove these arguments if a shared VPC is not used
+  network         = "SHARED_VPC_NETWORK_ID"
+  network_project = "SHARED_VPC_PROJECT_ID"
+  subnetwork      = "SHARED_VPC_SUBNETWORK_ID"

   client_instance_metadata = {
     enable-oslogin = "TRUE"